-The College of Ceramics is comprised of: the School of Art and Design, four programs within the Inamori School of Engineering (Ceramic Engineering, Glass Engineering Science, Materials Science and Engineering, and Biomedical Materials Engineering Science), and the S.R.
+The College of Ceramics is comprised of: the School of Art and Design, four programs within the Kazuo Inamori School of Engineering (Ceramic Engineering, Glass Engineering Science, Materials Science and Engineering, and Biomaterials Engineering), and the S.R.
 Scholes Library.
-Two additional engineering programs (electrical and mechanical engineering) are part of the Inamori School of Engineering, but are not state-supported; they are non-statutory programs.
+Two additional engineering programs (renewable energy and mechanical engineering) are part of the Inamori School of Engineering, but are not state-supported; they are non-statutory programs.